GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 To further explore the informative content of each step, we perform an ablation study on the horizon parameter.
 The base dataset gathers trajectories of $H_0=8$ steps and is the only one used in this experiment.
 To train or evaluate our method on a shorter horizon $H'$, we ignore the first $H-H'$ steps.
-Like so, the final frame remains the same across all the experiments.
+The final frame remains the same across all the experiments.

 #include "tables/horizon.typ"

 @table:active_ssl:results:horizon shows the final performance of the pipeline for different horizons.
-The neural network #psi-dnn is retrained from scratch for each horizon to get the best possible performance.
+The neural network #psi-dnn is retrained for each horizon to get the best possible performance.
 As anticipated, the highest detection scores are achieved when using all 8 steps.
 Besides granting better absolute performance, the neural network demonstrates a greater robustness to lower horizons.
-The performance drop shows to be less pronounced than when using the averaging approach.
+The performance drop shows to be less pronounced than for the averaging approach.